 From the brilliant Transum Mathematics try the numerous Christmas activities.
 Try Christmas Tree Lights for example, or for a great exercise in being systematic try Christmas Tree Trim with 8 levels; students must use the given lights to create different Christmas Trees.

-Jonathan Hall has Simultaneous Grids with a festive flavour!
+Jonathan Hall has Simultaneous Grids (select Festive) with a festive flavour!

-I have used many of Tom Bennison’s resources, including his Christmas colouring for A Level students – these make perfect Christmas activities for older students.
-Have a look at his Christmas themed resources.
+I have used many of Tom Bennison’s resources, including his Christmas Calculated Colouring for A Level students – these make perfect Christmas activities for older students.

-For the last few years I have made Christmas Cards for students using the wonderful Chalkdust resources, Matthew Scroggs has designed the 2020 Chalkdust card.
+For the last few years, I have made Christmas Cards for students using the wonderful Chalkdust resources, Matthew Scroggs has designed the 2021 Chalkdust card.
 You can use an interactive or pdf version.
+The 2021 card contains 14 puzzles.
+See also the cards from 2020, 2019, 2018, and 2017.

-Lucy has recently created this Maths GCSE Christmas Relay which she describes as “16 GCSE style Higher/Foundation crossover questions with a seasonal twist.
-Great for an end of term relay race or just as extra practice questions to do as revision.
+Lucy created this Maths GCSE Christmas Relay which she describes as “16 GCSE style Higher/Foundation crossover questions with a seasonal twist.
+Great for an end-of-term relay race or just as extra practice questions to do as revision.

-STEM resource 8 is Christmas Puzzles; The National Centre for Excellence in the Teaching of Mathematics (NCETM) published four seasonal puzzles from Amusements in Mathematics by Henry Ernest Dudeney, published in 1917, in their Secondary magazine.
+One of the STEM resources is Christmas Puzzles; The National Centre for Excellence in the Teaching of Mathematics (NCETM) published four seasonal puzzles from Amusements in Mathematics by Henry Ernest Dudeney, published in 1917, in their Secondary magazine.
 I have mentioned Henry Ernest Dudeney’s – Amusements in Mathematics before (see Free Books), the Kindle edition is free.
 Several categories of puzzles are available.
 A search on Christmas returned 23 puzzles, solutions are all provided.

 This Advent Calendar collection has problems for every age from young Primary age children to A Level (UK age 16-18).